abertschi/syncopoli/README.md

 Q: Typing paths is tedious.

 A: I know.
-Just long-press on Origin path.
-Make sure you have OI File Manager installed.
+It's in the works.

 Credits
 =======